Mount Gibbs + Louis Peak by Rennie Peak via Louis Lake / 吉布斯山

 En Route to Mount Gibbs (Ba Peak)

-It took much effort to drop off the west ridge while I slowly guided the pup.
-The lack of snow here had spiced things up quite a bit.
-Shortly from the saddle, we started moving up again.
+It took much effort to leave the west ridge while I slowly guided the pup.
+It also wasn’t smooth sailing due to the lack of snow, which complicated things quite a bit.
+From the saddle, we started gaining altitude again.

-I had noticed the corniced ridgeline earlier.
-So we steered clear from the crest by traversing the south slopes.
-Then past Point 7640, the crampons on my left snowshoe broke.
-Time to break out the duct tape!
+I noticed the corniced ridgeline earlier and steered clear from the crest by traversing the south slopes.
+Then, past Point 7640, the crampons on my left snowshoe suddenly broke.
+It was one of those times when duct tape made wonders!

 See more trip photos here.